porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 });
 ```

-Use this solution until **Creat React App** upgrades to a newer **jsdom** version which provides support for **Web Components**.
+Use this solution until there is an upgrades to a newer **jsdom** version which provides support for **Web Components**.
 In the meantime we keep providing mocks.

 You find detailed information on how to use mock functions in **Jest** [here](https://jestjs.io/docs/en/mock-functions.html).

-We also provide test examples in our [sample integration project](https://github.com/porscheui/sample-integration-react/blob/master/src/tests/App.test.tsx).
+We also provide test examples in our [sample integration project](https://github.com/porscheui/sample-integration-gatsby/blob/master/src/components/__tests__/applicationTest.test.tsx).